 Others, more numerous, have come up against almost insurmountable walls, even though they serve every day the people who are furthest from employment, education, the fight against inequalities, etc., thus guaranteeing the founding principles of solidarity and social cohesion of the European Union.
-The traditional "SMEs" of the social economy have received very little support both in terms of digital transition (upgrading their management tools, for example) and the digital transformation of their models, which is similar to what is known as "digital social innovation", and which consists of rethinking its modes of production, service design or organisation in the light of digital opportunities, both in terms of the economic model and the final benefit for the user.
-However, they carry within them the seeds of the emergence of a new social, digital and collaborative economy.
+The traditional "SMEs" of the social economy have received very little support in terms of digital transition (upgrading their management tools, for example) and the digital transformation of their models, which is similar to what is known as "digital social innovation", and which consists of rethinking its modes of production, service design or organisation in the light of digital opportunities, both in terms of the economic model and the final benefit for the user.
+Yet they carry within them the seeds of the emergence of a new social, digital and collaborative economy.
 Their heritage already includes democratic conditions and the culture of value sharing.
-They still lack, most of the time, the digital culture and skills of the 21st century.
+They still lack, most of the time, the digital culture and skills of the 21st century.6

-The European Action Plan for the Social Economy: a chance to build a digital European model of solidarity, resilience and prosperity.
+The European Action Plan for the Social Economy: an opportunity to build a digital European model of solidarity, resilience and prosperity.

-The roadmap of the new European Commission, as soon as it was presented by its President Ursula von der Leyen, was ambitious, both from the point of view of the "technological upgrading" of the continent in the face of the powers of the United States and China and from the point of view of the societal and ecological transition.
-In 2019, she already affirmed the desire to strengthen the social dimension of Europe in a context where "climate, digital and geopolitical changes are already having a profound impact on the lives of Europeans".
-The health crisis linked to the global Covid 19 epidemic has only strengthened the prerogatives of the new Commission, now in charge of the European Recovery Plan, while highlighting the importance of the Care economy and accelerating the digital practices of citizens and businesses, almost at a forced pace.
-In the process, new vulnerabilities have emerged: the explosion of poverty and unemployment, particularly among the youngest members of society, and cyber-security flaws that make real European digital sovereignty more necessary than ever...
+The roadmap of the new European Commission was, as soon as it was presented by its President Ursula von der Leyen7, ambitious, both from the point of view of the "technological upgrading" of the continent in the face of the powers of the United States and China and from the point of view of the societal and ecological transition.
+In 2019, she affirmed the desire to strengthen the social dimension of Europe in a context where "climate, digital and geopolitical changes are already having a profound impact on the lives of Europeans".
+The health crisis linked to the global Covid 19 epidemic has only strengthened the prerogatives of the new Commission, now in charge of the European Recovery Plan, while highlighting the importance of the Care economy and accelerating the digital practices of citizens and businesses, almost at a forced march.
+In the process, new vulnerabilities have emerged: the explosion of poverty and unemployment, particularly among the youngest members of society, and cyber-security flaws that make it more important than ever for Europe to have real digital sovereignty...